ccdschool/fsharpdaybyday/week02/day06/README.md

 fizzbuzz 1 100
 ```

+See [here](src/fizzbuzz.fs) for the full source code.

 ***

 Recursion and functions as parameters: What a day!
-That's two powerful techniques of Function Programming.
+That's two powerful techniques of Functional Programming.
 Still, though, it seems iteration over a range of numbers should be easier than that, right?
 More on that tomorrow.